Tips & tricks for FreeOffice TextMaker

-Setting other types of formatting as default
+Setting other default formatting options

 Changing the zoom level with the mouse

-If you use a mouse with a scroll wheel, you can use it to quickly change the zoom level at which a document is displayed.
+If you have a mouse with a scroll wheel, you can use it to quickly change the zoom level at which a document is displayed.
 Press the Ctrl button on your keyboard, keep it depressed, and move the scroll wheel on your mouse up or down.

 Use paragraph spacing!

-Non-breaking spaces prevent undesired word wrapping
+Non-breaking spaces prevent unwanted word wrapping

 Saving printer ink when printing drafts

-Using multiple paper bins
+Using multiple paper trays

-Sharing of document templates
+Sharing document templates